Beetty Dick

-Beetty Dick (1693-1773) was an elderly town crier for Dalkeith a town in Midlothian Scotland in the mid 18th Century.
+Beetty Dick (1693-1773) was an elderly town crier for Dalkeith, a town in Midlothian, Scotland in the mid-18th century.

 Instead of using a bell, Dick would beat a wooden plate with a spoon making a loud din to draw attention to announcements, working for just a penny per announcement.
-Dick was known for wearing a distinctive long gown, cap and cloak.
+She was known for wearing a distinctive long gown, cap and cloak.
 Dick never married and died in 1773, her remains were interred at the east side of the old Churchyard, Dalkeith.